paroi-tech/typeonly/typeonly/README.md

 ## What is TypeOnly?

-The TypeOnly language aims to be the pure typing part of TypeScript.
+TypeOnly aims to be the pure typing part of TypeScript.
 See also: a [detailed description of the language](https://github.com/paroi-tech/typeonly/blob/master/typeonly/typeonly-language.md).

-## Why a new language?

 TypeOnly is a new language but not a new syntax.
 TypeOnly aims to be and remain a strict subset of TypeScript: any code that compiles with TypeOnly will also compile with TypeScript.
 It is the "pure typing" part of TypeScript: only `interface` and `type` definitions.

-TypeScript typing definitions are not available at runtime.
+With TypeScript, types definitions are not available at runtime.
 Sometime this forces us to repeat ourselves, as in the following example:

 ```ts
 type ColorName = "red" | "green" | "blue";